 Grilling a perfect turkey breast, whether over a gas or charcoal grill, is all about perfecting the right techniques.
 Here are some grilling tips that can help ensure your grilled turkey breast is a hit:

-• Preheat the grill.
+- Preheat the grill.
 Preheat your grill to between 350°F to 400°F before placing the turkey breast on it.
 For gas grills, preheat with all burners on high.
-For charcoal grills, ensure the coals are ashed over and distribute them evenly.
+For charcoal grills, ensure the coals are evenly distributed and ashed over.
 This initial high heat helps sear the outside of the turkey breast and create a flavorful crust.

-• Use a meat thermometer.
-To ensure the turkey breast is cooked to perfectly use a meat thermometer.
-The FDA recommendation for the internal temperature for poultry is 165°F. Insert the thermometer into the thickest part of the meat without touching the bone.
+- Use a meat thermometer.
+To ensure the turkey breast is cooked perfectly, use a meat thermometer.
+The FDA recommendation for the internal temperature of poultry is 165°F. Insert the thermometer into the thickest part of the meat without touching the bone.

 What to Serve with Grilled Turkey Breast